leesaye/project-23-marc-copy/README.md

 		1. this will bring you to a page where you can edit existing info or even delete the contact
 	4. On the contact overview tab you can also sort your contacts by clicking the "Sort By" button
 	5. You can also search your contacts using the search bar.
-	6. Note that the import button is not implemented for d2
+	6. Clicking the import button in the top-right, you can see two options, for uploading LinkedIn contacts and uploading Google contacts.
+ 		7. Clicking import LinkedIn brings you to a page that gives you steps for how to download your LinkedIn contacts CSV file from LinkedIn.
+You can then upload this file using the upload button on that page and it will add all of your LinkedIn connections.
+   		8. Clicking on the Connect With Google button brings you to a page where you can connect your account to Google if it is not already connected, and then you can sync your Google account's contacts, and it will add all of them to the contacts page.
-7. To test our third use case, click the Calendar Tab on the left sidebar
+6. To test our third use case, click the Calendar Tab on the left sidebar
 	1. This will bring up a calendar view
 	2. To add an event to the calendar click the add event button located at the bottom right of the screen.
 		1. This will bring up a dialog to add an event